Kemp charges Georgia Democrats with attempted voter hack. Abrams fires back: 'Desperate.'

 "To be very clear, Brian Kemp's scurrilous claims are 100 percent false, and this so-called investigation was unknown to the Democratic Party of Georgia until a campaign operative in Kemp's official office released a statement this morning," DeHart said.
 "This political stunt from Kemp just days before the election is yet another example of why he cannot be trusted and should not be overseeing an election in which he is also a candidate for governor."

+DeHart later added that Georgians "of all political stripes are very concerned about election security and the security of Georgians' personal information."

+"The Democratic Party of Georgia shares that concern," she said, "but we did not create, discover, or attempt to take advantage of the deeply vulnerable system used by the Secretary of State's office."

-During an interview with CNN's Jake Tapper on "State of the Union" Sunday, Abrams called Kemp's announcement "a desperate attempt on the part of my opponent to distract people from" judicial rulings that had gone against decisions he made as secretary of state, the office that oversees voting in the state.
+During an interview Sunday on CNN's "State of the Union," Abrams called Kemp's announcement "a desperate attempt on the part of my opponent to distract people" from judicial rulings that had gone against decisions he made as secretary of state, the office that oversees voting in the state.

 In one such battle, a federal judge ruled against Kemp on Friday and decided that the state must make it easier for some people flagged under Georgia's "exact match" law to vote.

-The race's most prominent back-and-forth involves Kemp's current role as the state's top election official.
-That controversy centers on Kemp purging tens of thousands of voters, most of whom are black, from voter rolls ahead of next week's election.
-Kemp has denied that he is attempting to suppress the black vote, saying that he is simply following the law.
+The race's most prominent back-and-forth involves Kemp's role as the state's top election official.
+The controversy centers on Kemp's having purged tens of thousands of voters, most of whom are black, from voter rolls.
+Kemp has denied that he is trying to suppress the black vote, saying he is simply following the law.

 Abrams has accused Kemp of undermining confidence in democracy and creating "an atmosphere of fear" for voters through his actions as secretary of state — allegations that Kemp has called "a farce."

-Former President Jimmy Carter, a Georgian, recently called for Kemp to resign from his position.
+Former President Jimmy Carter, a Georgian, recently called for Kemp to resign.

-Also Sunday, Kemp tweeted out a photo of five people he said were dressed as members of The New Black Panther Party and held signs in support of Abrams.
-That group is described by The Southern Poverty Law Center as "a virulently racist and anti-Semitic organization whose leaders have encouraged violence against whites, Jews and law enforcement officers."
+Also Sunday, Kemp tweeted a photo of five people he said were dressed as members of the New Black Panther Party and were holding signs in support of Abrams.
+That group is described by the nonprofit Southern Poverty Law Center as "a virulently racist and anti-Semitic organization whose leaders have encouraged violence against whites, Jews and law enforcement officers."

 Last month, Kemp came under fire after he posed for a photo with an anti-Muslim extremist.